CloudLabsAI-Azure/hack-in-a-day-challenges/knowledge-navigator-agent (internal-copilot)/challenge-3.md

-# Challenge 03: Create Power Automate Flows for Actions
+# Challenge 03: Create Agent Flows for Actions

 ## Introduction
 Your copilot can answer questions using the Contoso knowledge base, but what if employees want to receive a document via email or submit a request to their team?
-In this challenge, you'll create two Power Automate flows that enable your copilot to take actions beyond just answering questions.
+In this challenge, you'll create two agent flows that enable your copilot to take actions beyond just answering questions.

 These flows will be created first so they're ready to use when you build conversational topics in Challenge 4.

 ## Challenge Objectives
-- Create a Power Automate flow to email documents to employees
+- Create an agent flow to email documents to employees
-- Create a Power Automate flow to send requests to Microsoft Teams
+- Create an agent flow to send requests to Microsoft Teams
-- Test both flows to ensure they work correctly
+- Verify both flows are configured correctly
 - Prepare flows for integration with copilot topics in the next challenge

 ## Steps to Complete